skela/r/README.md

 # R - r.py

-Resource Recipes for converting svg, xcf, pdf, png, webp to pngs in the differents scales required so that they can be used by iOS and Android apps.
+Resource Recipes for converting between svg, xcf, pdf, png, webp and pngs in the different scales required so that they can be used by iOS, Android and Web apps.